mwojnars/hypertag/README.md

 This code defines a custom tag, `tableRow`, which wraps up plain-text contents of cells with appropriate `tr` & `td` tags for a table listing of products.
+As you can see, a hypertag may accept attributes, which can have default values, just like arguments of Python functions.
-This hypertag can be used in the following way:
+This hypertag can be used with named (keyword) or unnamed attributes, similar to a Python function:

     table
         tableRow 'Porsche'   '200,000'
         tableRow 'Jaguar'    '150,000'
         tableRow 'Maserati'  '300,000'
         tableRow 'Cybertruck'

 What a clean piece of code compared to the always-cluttered HTML?
 In raw HTML,